EmmGlezz/GTG/README.md

 ## Demo

-Demo link would be updated soon.
+Demo link will be updated soon.

 ## Tech Stack